DJN2122/Pygame-Space-Invader/README.md

 # Pygame-Space-Invader
-A simple game created using Pythion/Pygame the Python modules designed for writing video games.
+A simple retro game created using Pythion/Pygame the Python modules designed for writing video games.

-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has survived not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letraset sheets containing Lorem Ipsum passages, and more recently with desktop publishing software like Aldus PageMaker including versions of Lorem Ipsum.
+This simple game is called space invader or also known as space shooter.
+It is a game in which a spaceship has to destroy other space ships in order to progress.
+You also have to try and not get shot because the main spaceship (The player) has a certain amount of health, you must avoid the incoming bullets by moving around.

+The controls for the game are the following:
+* A: to move left
+* S: to move down
+* D: to move right
+* W: to move upwards
+* Spacebar: to shoot